 Machinists join Home Team to fight against hunger

-Last year, more than 120 union volunteers took part, bringing with them more than 500 pounds of donated food and checks totaling $3,100 from District 751 and its affiliated local lodges, and from the Washington Machinists Council.
+Last year, more than 125 union volunteers took part, bringing with them more than 500 pounds of donated food and checks totaling $3,100 from District 751, its affiliated local lodges, and from the Washington Machinists Council.

 “We are in awe of your commitment to the fight against hunger,” said Jennifer Chew, the volunteer program manager at Northwest Harvest.
 “That’s one grocery bag and one handful of change at a time, and if you had decided to stay warm in your bed, and hadn’t come out to help us, families in Washington state would not have these meals.
 It’s that simple.”

-The need this year is as great as ever: A report from the U.S. Department of Agriculture this fall determined that 13.7 percent of Washington state families – roughly 1-in-7 – struggle to put food on the table, while 5.5 percent regularly go to bed hungry.
+The need this year is as great as ever: A report from the U.S. Department of Agriculture this fall showed that 12.9 percent of Washington state families – roughly 1-in-8 – struggle to put food on the table, while 4.8 percent regularly go to bed hungry.

 Most of them are working people.
 A 2014 study by OxFam America found that 54 percent of the people nationwide who regularly use food banks live in families where at least one person is working.